Learn How to Use Natural Materials in your DIY Upholstery Project

 Three methods for cutting latex foam for upholstery.

 Note: Availability of specific natural materials mentioned in the above videos & worksheets are subject to change.
-See the latest updates on availability on the Natural Upholstery Resources page.
+We are no longer selling materials.
+Please see Vendors of Natural Upholstery Materials for resources.